sahat/megaboilerplate/README.md

 2. Start the installer and follow instructions until the installation is complete.
  - When prompted, choose *Server only* or *Developer Default* setup type.

+**Note**: Alternatively, you may use [XAMPP](https://www.apachefriends.org/index.html), which already comes bundled with MySQL and phpMyAdmin.

 <img src="https://lh5.googleusercontent.com/-2YS1ceHWyys/AAAAAAAAAAI/AAAAAAAAAAc/0LCb_tsTvmU/s46-c-k/photo.jpg" height="17"> **Ubuntu**

 ```shell